Stickykenny/TIA-for-htr/README.md

 ( Processes concerned are : the matching of usable image,the double page splitting, the segmentation, the ocr, the alignment and the cropping )

+### Manual alignments

+The main script is made for automatic text/image alignment, a flaw that comes is the result vary considerably on the default model used.
+In the case of this project, the recognition produced were mostly okay-ish with the default model and improved with the alignments.
+But none of the harder image could be aligned making the dataset produced highly biased towards already passable image.  <br />
+A solution available is to manually align these images. <br />

+Using add_align.py, web page will be generated with the ability to manually align.
+The web page will then produce a json that has to be moved into the mmanual_align folder.
+Re-using add_align.py will then clean the unused cropped image.
 ### How to train a model

-To train/fine-tune a model using kraken/ketos it will be necessary to regroup all pairs of image_text into a single folder beforehand, and each cropped image must have his transcription in a filename of the same prefix (prefix meaning the string before the first "." ) and ending with '.gt.txt'
+To train/fine-tune a model using kraken/ketos it will be necessary to regroup all pairs of text/image into a single folder beforehand, and each cropped image must have his transcription in a filename of the same prefix (prefix meaning the string before the first "." ) and ending with '.gt.txt'

 Then the training command can be launched ( see [ketos documentation](https://kraken.re/4.3.0/ketos.html) ) <br />
-Example of command : `ketos -vv train -i base.mlmodel set4/*.jpg --resize new -p 0.75 -B 16 -f path`
+Example of command : `ketos -vv train -i base.mlmodel pairs/*/*.jpg --resize new -p 0.75 -B 16 -f path`

 ### How do I reset ?